 Code of Conduct

-The UN Global Compact is the starting point for our own Code of Conduct.
-This Code embodies our ethical principles and rules of behavior.
-All employees are expected to behave in accordance with the Code of Conduct.
+The UN Global Compact is the starting point for our Code of Conduct.
+The Code of Conduct is a set of organizational rules and standards regarding Teijin Aramid’s values and beliefs.
+It embodies our ethical principles and rules of behavior.
+It also includes matters of legal compliance.
+All of our employees are expected to behave in accordance with the Code of Conduct.

-The key points in our Code of Conduct are as follows:
+The key points in our Code of Conduct are:

 To aid our employees in their work and decisions, we have developed several exclusionary criteria that apply to any end products that contain our yarns and fibers, as well as to commercial trading partners.